 When done with marveling the beauty of The Living Room, one may wander to “Sehan Café” right across it.

 The café is an epitome of a blend of modern day and culturally lit past.
 The café offers tea and snacks to the visitors who can sit on the old Iranian bentwood chairs and ponder over our rich history.
 Café has WiFi connections and sockets to plug in your laptops which make it otherwise old style café a mixture of past and present.

 That is all TDF Ghar has to offer at its ground floor but once you move to its first floor there is yet another world to marvel upon.

-The rooms at the first floor are empty and peaceful.
+The rooms on the first floor are empty and peaceful.
 There are only wooden plank benches and dressers in the rooms but the pictures there provide a sneak peek into the city of lights as it was once.

-These are definitely the interesting sights in TDF Ghar but the real attraction is its roof top.
+These are definitely the interesting sights in TDF Ghar but the real attraction is its rooftop.